Who is JD Vance’s wife Usha Chilukuri Vance?

 On day one of the Republican National Convention, Donald Trump finally put months of speculation to rest when he unveiled his pick for his running mate.

-Ohio Senator JD Vance will be join him on the ticket in November’s election as becomes the Republican Party’s nominee for the presidency has inspired fresh interest in the younger man’s back story.
+Ohio Senator JD Vance will join him on the ticket in November’s election, and his new role as the Republican Party’s nominee for the vice presidency has inspired fresh interest in the younger man’s back story.
 Vance, 39, was already well known for his best-selling memoir Hillbilly Elegy (2016) before he entered politics, as well as for having been a scathing critic of Trump before running for office at which point he underwent a Damascene conversion and hailed him as a great president.

 Many will now be acquainted with his journey from the US Marine Corps to Capitol Hill by way of Ohio State University, Yale Law School and a stint in San Francisco as a venture capitalist with Mithril Capital Management, a firm co-founded by the billionaire Peter Thiel.